Buying a car is more expensive than leasing, but a bad credit score might not leave you with much of a choice.

 When you have a low score, it’s basically a signal to lenders and/or dealerships that you don’t have a good history of paying people back.
 That means you’re a risk.
 And lenders/dealerships hate risk.
 They’re going to charge you more money in order to protect themselves against a potential loss.

 With auto loans, it’s a bit different.
 Auto loans use the car you’re purchasing as collateral.
 If you don’t pay the loan back, the lender can repossess the car and sell it in order to recoup their losses.
-This means that you’re much less likely to be denied for an auto loan, even if you have bad credit.
+This means that you’re probably less likely to be denied for an auto loan, even if you have bad credit.
 However, you will be paying a much higher interest rate, which translates to higher monthly payments.

 But when it comes to leasing, your poor credit score could really leave you stranded.